-‘Fentanyl is the devil’: Father says after son among 5 killed in party overdose
+‘Fentanyl is the devil’: Father blasts opioid crisis after 5 killed in party overdose

 The father of one of the five people found dead from a fentanyl overdose at a party in an apartment in Colorado on Sunday has spoken out against the opioid crisis.

-Dan Marquez, whose son Sabas Daniel Marquez and daughter-in-law Karina Rodriguez were among the deceased, said: “Fentanyl’s no good, man.”
+Dan Marquez, whose son Sabas “Sam” Daniel Marquez and daughter-in-law Karina Rodriguez were among the deceased, said: “Fentanyl’s no good, man.”

 “It’s the devil.
 It must have just took them, just like that.
 All five of them,” he told The Denver Channel.